 - Social and attitudinal the museum environment and staff will be welcoming to all visitors.
-We aim to ensure people of St Andrews and Fife feel the museum collections are of significance to them and will work with representative community groups to break down social barriers. - Financial the Museums of the University of St Andrews are committed to the University's policy of free access for all to museum venues and exhibitions.
-Where events have an admission price we will develop approaches that ensure these are not exclusionary to audiences on low-incomes.
-The museum shop will stock goods of varying price to take account of the range of income of visitors. - Geographical we recognise that some users may find it difficult to travel to St Andrews.
+We aim to ensure people of St Andrews and Fife feel the museum collections are of significance to them and will work with representative community groups to break down social barriers. - Financial the Museums of the University of St Andrews are committed to the University's policy of free access for all to museum venues, exhibitions and events.
+The museum shop will stock goods of varying price to take account of the range of income of visitors. - Geographical and technological we recognise that some users may find it difficult to travel to St Andrews.
 We will make use of digital communications technology to make information on collections available and to engage audiences in conversations.
-We will, where possible, embrace dualdelivery to overcome geographical barriers. - Digital as digital approaches play an increasing part in enabling engagement, we are mindful that some audiences and individuals are excluded from this sphere.
-We embrace dual-delivery to ensure that in-person experiences are always possible and actively explore ways to make digital engagement as accessible as it can be.
+We will, where possible, embrace dual-delivery to overcome both geographical and technological barriers.